 - Students must register for a minimum of 6 credit hours for each semester in which they receive a graduate assistantship appointment.
 During their final semester they may carry fewer than 6 hours provided they are registered for at least one graduate level course.

 Student must be admitted fully to the program in the Department of Economics to be eligible for graduate assistantships.
-Thus requires completion of Intermediate Macroeconomics, Intermediate Microeconomics, Business Statistics/Econometrics and Calculus I with minimum grades of B along with a 3.0 GPA.
+This requires completion of Intermediate Macroeconomics, Intermediate Microeconomics, Business Statistics/Econometrics and Calculus I with minimum grades of B along with a 3.0 GPA.

 - Two letters of recommendation from college or university faculty members and/or administrators who are familiar with the student and his/her academic achievements.

 International Student Application

-In addition to the requirements in above, foreign students must also have satisfactory proficiency in spoken and written English with a TOEFL score of 6.5.
+In addition to the requirements listed above, foreign students must also have satisfactory proficiency in spoken and written English with a TOEFL score of 6.5.

 - The department reviews the applications according to GPA, letters of recommendation, etc., and makes the hiring decision.

 - Appointments are generally made for one year at a time.

 Criteria for Hiring New Graduate Assistants (GA's):

-- Academic performance as indicated by undergraduate (and if available, graduate) grade transcript and by letters of recommendation.
+- Academic performance as indicated by undergraduate (and if available, graduate) grade transcripts and by letters of recommendation.

 - Potential as a graduate assistant as indicated by letters of recommendation.

 - Previous experience as research assistant and/or familiarity with computers and software programs.

-Criteria for Rehiring Graduate Assistants for the Winter that were Working during the Fall.
+Criteria for rehiring Graduate Assistants for the Winter who had worked during the Fall:

 - Academic performance as indicated by grades and class rank in graduate courses.

 - Performance as a graduate assistant as indicated by reports from the faculty for whom the GA works.

 The graduate program coordinator will collect the information above from the various faculty.
-Criteria for Rehiring Graduate Assistants for the Fall that were initially Hired in a Previous Semester.
-The same criteria as for hiring a new graduate assistant.
+Criteria for rehiring Graduate Assistants for the fall that were initially hired in a previous semester are the same criteria as for hiring a new graduate assistant.